Iximiel/plumed-tutorial-pycv/README.md

 y_z, z_x, z_y, z_z)), if the box derivative are not present a WARNING will be raised, but the calculation won't be interrupted.

-#### Prepate
+#### Prepare

 If the `PREPARE` keyword is used, the defined function will be called at prepare time, before calculate.
-The prepare dictionary can contain a `"setAtomRequest"` key with a parseable ATOM string, like in the input (or a list of indexes, 0 based).
+The returned "prepare" dictionary can contain a `"setAtomRequest"` key with a parseable ATOM string, like in the standard plumed input (or a list of indexes, 0 based).
 ```python
 #this , with "PREPARE=changeAtom" in the plumed file will select a new atom at each new step
 def changeAtom(plmdAction: plumedCommunications.PythonCVInterface):